namnguyen2103/VietnameseWikiRAG/README.md

 ```

 ## Future direction
-* Training my own LLM model instead of using the pretrained VinAI's PhoGPT model.
+* Train a custom LLM model instead of using the pretrained VinAI's PhoGPT model.
-* Enhancing the retrieval stage using advanced techniques (Query routing).
+* Enhance the retrieval stage using advanced techniques (e.g., query routing).